openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > ##### Defend Examples
 >
 > Vera is nearing death when the River Troll lunges at her.
-The troll rolls a 23 against Vera's Toughness of 17, so she uses a defend action to catch the troll's arms before he can rend her to death.
+The troll rolls a 23 against Vera's Toughness of 17, so she uses a defend action to catch the troll's arms before they can rend her to death.
 Vera makes a Might roll and gets a 20, so her roll replaces her Toughness, causing her to suffer 3 points of damage instead of 6.
 Because defend is an interrupt action, when Vera's turn in the initiative comes, she does not get a major action.
 >
 > * * * * *
 >